microsoft/vscode-chrome-debug/README.md

     "meteor://💻app/*": "${webRoot}/*"  // Example: "meteor://💻app/main.ts" -> "c:/code/main.ts"
 }
 ```
 If you set `sourceMapPathOverrides` in your launch config, that will override these defaults. `${workspaceRoot}` and `${webRoot}` can be used here.
 If you aren't sure what the left side should be, you can use the `.scripts` command (details below).
-You can also use the `diagnosticLogging`/`verboseDiagnosticLogging` options to see the contents of the sourcemap, or look at the paths of the sources in Chrome DevTools, or open your `.js.map` file and check the values manually.
+You can also use the `trace` option to see the contents of the sourcemap, or look at the paths of the sources in Chrome DevTools, or open your `.js.map` file and check the values manually.

 ### Ionic/gulp-sourcemaps note
 Ionic and gulp-sourcemaps output a sourceRoot of `"/source/"` by default.
 If you can't fix this via your build config, I suggest this setting: